-GoodRunnings is a newly established running group.
-We aim to offer runners a variety of scenic courses around South Australia - ranging from sealed coastal paths to mountain trail and everything in between!
-We also offer runners the unique challenge of participating in consecutive events (through ‘running event series’).
+GoodRunnings is a running organisation organised BY runners and FOR runners.
+Running is our passion – and we hope to make it yours!
+We offer runners a variety of scenic courses around South Australia - ranging from sealed coastal paths to mountain trail and everything in between!
+We aim to have something for everyone - and every budget - so we can spread the love of running throughout South Australia!

 What can you do to be part of the group?
 Well, first and foremost… you can run!
-You could also volunteer, offer suggestions for areas/dates you think would be ideal for events, and suggest charities you’d like some of the profits to go to.
+You could also volunteer or offer suggestions for areas/dates you think would be ideal for events.

 So, come join the GoodFriends gang, hear about events, and help make the group great!